SpookyBlack29/casual/Item Guide.md

 From the first boss that looks like the Knight class obtain the Lifesteal item

-From the boss that looks like the assassin obtain the lifesteal item.
+From the boss that looks like the assassin obtain the AOE item.

 From the wraith obtain one of each item.**(The wraith can be spawned by killing the red generators under the previous boss.)**